 Marigolds should be fed to your guinea pigs in moderation.
 The flowering plants don’t offer enough nutrients to meet the guinea pig’s dietary requirements.
 Feeding them too much of it will cause them harm, rather than good.

 Marigolds should only make up 5% of their entire diet.
 The rest should come in the form of quality pellets, hay, and vegetables.
 You can give them 1/8 cup of pellets daily, followed by some vegetables, and an unlimited supply of hay.

 To keep the guinea pigs safe and healthy, you should feed marigolds to them, once or twice a week.

 Dandelions have nutrients that guinea pigs require to stay healthy.
 You can feed them the flowers and leaves of the dandelion plants.
 However, only feed them dandelions that have been untreated with chemicals.
 If you or your neighbors spray fertilizers or pesticides in the garden and yard, it could contaminate the dandelions too.
 These chemicals are very harmful to guinea pigs, even death can occur.

 Roses can be given to your guinea as a treat.
-The rose petals contain about 95% water and low in calories.
+The rose petals contain about 95% water and are low in calories.
 It also has small amounts of vitamin C, which helps prevent scurvy.
 Only feed them roses in moderation due to their high content of calcium.

 This annual flower makes a great treat for your guinea pigs.
-Nasturtiums contain a lot of vitamin C that the guinea pigs needs.
+Nasturtiums contain a lot of vitamin C that the guinea pigs need.
 They can eat all parts of the plant that includes the flower and leaves.
 It’s edible and safe for them to eat.

 Marigolds make an excellent treat to feed your guinea pigs.
 It’s packed with essential vitamins and minerals that guinea pigs can benefit from.
 Be sure to only give them a few flowers at each feeding, once or twice per week.
-This will prevent them from having health issues from consuming too many marigolds.
+This will prevent them from having health issues and from consuming too many marigolds.